cartoon-raccoon/afwm/README.md

 - fix full screen windows breaking EVERYTHING

-- fix some windows unable to be moved/resized

 - window cycle when highlighting over some ignores them during shuffle (because on MOD key press it refocuses then performs focus change again)